-This report provides environmental noise monitoring data and analysis for the period of construction during May 2021.
+This report provides environmental noise monitoring data and analysis for the period of construction during September 2021.

-The projects' noise criteria are met at all times, and do not exceed the limitations outlined within the relevant documentation approved within the Development Consent (SSD-10353).
-The works are compliant against the relevant guidelines, policies, procedures, and standards relating to vibration on construction sites.
+The projects' noise criteria are met at all times and do not exceed the limitations outlined within the relevant documentation approved within the Development Consent (SSD-10353).
+The works are compliant against the relevant guidelines, policies, procedures, and standards relating to noise on construction sites.

-Summary of Exceedances for May 2021
+Summary of Exceedances for September 2021

-No exceedances occurred throughout the month of May 2021.
+No exceedances occurred throughout the month of September 2021.